JunedConnect/project-lambda/README.md

-# Serverless URL Shortener
+# Project Lambda

 This project demonstrates how to build a **serverless URL shortener** using AWS Lambda, API Gateway, and CloudFront.
-The architecture provides **high availability, automatic scaling, and cost-effective** URL shortening services with a modern web interface and robust API endpoints.
+The architecture provides **high availability, automatic scaling, and cost-effective** URL shortening services with a modern web interface and API endpoints.

 The project builds a complete URL shortener service using **serverless AWS services** with **automated CI/CD pipelines** that deploy infrastructure and frontend code.
 The setup includes **CloudFront CDN** for global content delivery, **S3 static hosting** for the frontend, and **Lambda functions** for the backend API.

-The architecture uses **serverless components** throughout, with **DynamoDB** for data storage, **API Gateway** for REST API management, and **CloudFront** for global content delivery. **Everything is automated**, from infrastructure deployment to frontend updates, making it easy to maintain and scale the application.
+The architecture uses **serverless components** throughout, with **DynamoDB** for data storage, **API Gateway** for REST API management, and **CloudFront** for global content delivery. **Everything is automated**, from infrastructure deployment to frontend updates.

 ## Key Features